-Procedures: Once you are registered for classes, complete the Quarterly Enrollment Certification Request.
-After your advisor has signed the form, please return the signed form to our office, either in person or via email.
+Procedures: Once you are registered for classes, complete the Enrollment Certification Request.
+After your adviser has signed the form, please return the signed form to our office, either in person or via email.
 We cannot certify your enrollment with the VA without this form, so make sure to complete it before each quarter.

-Changes in Schedule: If you add or change your classes please submit a new Quarterly Enrollment Certification Request with the updated schedule.
+Changes in Schedule: If you add or change your classes please submit a new Enrollment Certification Request with the updated schedule.
 Even if the total number of credits remain the same you need to submit an updated form.
 If you drop a class, please notify our office either via email, phone or in person.

 VA Policy: You can only be certified for classes that are required to complete your program.
 The class can be required either as general education or elective.

 Out Of State Tuition: If you are from out of state, make sure to contact the Residency Classification Office to see if you are eligible to be considered a WA resident or to pay resident tuition.

 No tuition and fees reported: When certifying your classes before the quarter starts we will not report any tuition and fees.
 The certification will be amended to reflect tuition and fees after the quarter has started.
 As such your tuition payment will be delayed but you will not be assessed any late fees from Student Fiscal Services, as it is part of the normal certifying procedure.

 Tuition Reduction: If you are paying non-resident tuition, have less than 100% Post 9/11 entitlement, or are using another benefit, you want to see if you are eligible for one of the state tuition waivers.
 Tuition waivers are not applicable for fee based programs.
 More information can be found on our website.